Geuthur/aa-ledger/README.md

 ## Installation<a name="installation"></a>

+> \[!NOTE\]
+> AA Ledger needs at least Alliance Auth v4.0.0
+> Please make sure to update your Alliance Auth before you install this APP

 ### Step 1 - Install the Package<a name="step1"></a>

 Make sure you're in your virtual environment (venv) of your Alliance Auth then install the pakage.